 Who is responsible for enforcing parking restrictions?

-The Department for Regional Development’s (DRD) Roads Service takes responsibility for the enforcement of most parking restrictions.
+The Department for Regional Development’s (DRD) Transport NI (formerly known as Roads Service) takes responsibility for the enforcement of most parking restrictions.

-On-the-ground enforcement is provided by Roads Service’s contractor, currently NSL Services Group, who employ the Traffic Attendants.
+On-the-ground enforcement is provided by Transport NI (formerly known as Roads Service)’s contractor, currently NSL Services Group, who employ the Traffic Attendants.

 Traffic Attendants are expected to issue Penalty Charge Notices (PCNs), commonly known as parking tickets, to vehicles which are detected as illegally parked.

-A penalty charge is not a fine, it is a civil charge owing to a civil authority, that is Roads Service.
+A penalty charge is not a fine, it is a civil charge owing to a civil authority, that is Transport NI (formerly known as Roads Service).
 This type of enforcement is known as Decriminalised Parking Enforcement (DPE).

 Certain offences, such as dangerous parking or parking causing an obstruction, have not been decriminalised and the responsibility for the enforcement of these remains with the PSNI.